Periods of Duty

 b) Within seven (7) days notification of the alleged violation of Article 17, the Program Director shall investigate the allegation and consult with the Associate Dean or Academic Head and provide the CEO of Maritime Resident Doctors with a written response.

-c) If the CEO of Maritime Resident Doctors is not satisfied with the written response provided under Article 17.06(b) above, she may refer the matter to expedited arbitration by providing written notice to the Director of Human Resources at the Nova Scotia Health Authority.
+c) If the CEO of Maritime Resident Doctors is not satisfied with the written response provided under Article 17.05(b) above, she may refer the matter to expedited arbitration by providing written notice to the Director of Employee and Labour Relations at the Nova Scotia Health Authority.

 d) Within fourteen (14) days of the written notice of arbitration in Article 17.06(e) above, a hearing of the matter will take place before Arbitrator Susan Ashley, or William Kydd if Susan Ashley is not available, who shall render a decision within five (5) days of the hearing.